 Integrative Analysis of the Influence of Pesticides and Land Use on Biodiversity in Germany

 In the Leibniz Collaborative Excellence project INPEDIV, we investigate the consequences of organic and conventional farming for biodiversity in protected areas.
 INPEDIV is an interdisciplinary joint project of seven partner institutes under the lead of the Zoological Research Museum Alexander Koenig and funded by the Leibniz Competition for 3 years – March 2019 to February 2022.
-By use of traditional methods and new technologies, we will jointly examine agricultural land use effects with a special focus on pesticides on a broad range of plant and animal taxa.
+By use of traditional methods and new technologies, we are jointly examining agricultural land use effects with a special focus on pesticides on a broad range of plant and animal taxa.
 Study sites are located in the Rhineland and in Brandenburg.

-Towards these goals, the Senckenberg Görlitz soil zoologists are investigating the relative importance of local and landscape-level factors for diversity and abundance of soil invertebrates and soil-biological dcomposition.
+Towards these goals, the Senckenberg Görlitz soil zoologists are investigating the relative importance of local and landscape-level factors for diversity and abundance of soil invertebrates and soil-biological activity.
 Our species-level focus will be on oribatid mites, nematodes and earthworms.
-We will investigate how their patterns change along gradients of pesticide load, soil nutrient content and management intensity – from farmland to adjacent protected sites.
+We are investigating how their patterns change along gradients of pesticide load, soil nutrient content and management intensity – from farmland to adjacent protected sites.

-In close cooperation with colleagues from ZALF and University Bonn, the Görlitz Botany Department studies changes in plant community composition from arable fields to dry grasslands, focusing on the transition zone.
-We will also measure differences in soil nutrient conditions, and map differences in landscape structure by GIS based analysis of drone imagery.
+In close cooperation with colleagues from ZALF and University Bonn, the Görlitz Botany Division studies changes in plant community composition from arable fields to dry grasslands, focusing on the transition zone.
+Additionally, we measure differences in soil nutrient conditions, and map differences in landscape structure by GIS based analysis of drone imagery.

 Within the BMBF-sponsored research initiative BonaRes , a new knowledge centre for soil functions and services in Germany has been developed: the BonaRes – Centre for Soil Research.
 The Centre is a cooperative project of the Helmholtz-Centre for Environmental Research – UFZ, the Leibniz Centre for Agricultural Landscape Research (ZALF), the Senckenberg Museum of Natural History Görlitz (SMNG), the Technical University of Munich, the Federal Institute for Geosciences and Natural Resources (BGR) and the Justus-Liebig-Universität Gießen.